 npx hardhat run --network hardhat scripts/my-script.js.

 Alternatively, Hardhat Network can run in a stand-alone fashion so that external clients can connect to it.
-This could be MetaMask, your Dapp front-end, or a script.
+This could be a wallet, your Dapp front-end, or a script.
 To run Hardhat Network in this way, run:

 $ npx hardhat node Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/ Accounts ======== Account #0: 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266 (10000 ETH) Private Key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 Account #1: 0x70997970c51812dc3a010c7d01b50e0d17dc79c8 (10000 ETH) Private Key: 0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d ...

 This will start Hardhat Network, and expose it as a JSON-RPC and WebSocket server.

 Then, just connect your wallet or application to

 If you want to connect Hardhat to this node, you just need to run using

 Do not send mainnet Ether to the account addresses shown by

 hardhat node.
 Those addresses and private keys are deterministic: they are the same for all Hardhat users.
 Accordingly, those private keys are well known, so there are probably bots monitoring these addresses on mainnet, waiting to withdraw any funds sent to them.
 If you add any of those accounts to a wallet (eg Metamask), be very careful to avoid sending any mainnet Ether to them: consider naming the account something like "Hardhat - Unsafe" in order to prevent any mistakes.